ietf-wg-privacypass/base-drafts/CHARTER.md

 2. Defining the privacy goals for each Client during protocol execution, along with expectations placed on the Issuers and the ecosystem at large.
-3. Describing recommended parameterizations of variables associated with the protocol ecosystem that control the size of the anonymity set that the client belongs to.
+3. Describing recommended parameterization(s) of variables associated with the protocol ecosystem that control the size of the anonymity set that the client belongs to.
 4. Describing verification mechanisms for trusting Issuers and their